restatedev/sdk-typescript/README.md

 ### Building the SDK

-Install the dependencies, build the protocol types (from ProtoBuf), and transpile the TypeScript code:
+Install the dependencies, build the Restate protocol types (from ProtoBuf), and transpile the TypeScript code:
 ```shell
 npm install
 npm run proto